intersystems-community/vscode-objectscript/docs/Configuration.md

 ---
 # Configuration

 VS Code settings enable you to customize various aspects of its function.
-The InterSystems-provided extensions enable you to define InterSystems IRIS servers and the connections to those servers.
+The InterSystems extensions provide settings used to configure VS Code for ObjectScript development.

 ## Settings

 Many available settings are general to VS Code, and you can learn about them in the [Visual Studio Code Documentation](https://code.visualstudio.com/docs).
-The InterSystems Server Manager and InterSystems ObjectScript extensions supply specific settings used to configure VS Code for ObjectScript development.
+The InterSystems Server Manager and InterSystems ObjectScript extensions supply additional settings you can use to define InterSystems IRIS servers and connections to those servers.

 There are several levels on which settings are stored and used:

 - **User** - User settings are stored in a file location specific to you and apply globally to any instance of VS Code or any VS Code workspace that you open.
 - **Workspace** - Workspace settings are stored in a file inside the workspace and apply to anyone who opens the workspace.
 - **Folder** - If more than one folder is present in the workspace, you can select the folder where the settings file is stored by selecting from the Folder drop down list.

-For example, the following screen shot shows Workspace selected:
+For example, the following screen shot shows the Workspace level selected:

 ![Workspace selected.](../assets/images/ClickWorkspace.png "workspace selected")